cbeck88/conf-rs/README.md

 (Note that we also support `value_parser_os`, which takes `&OsStr` and is a more portable and correct way to read file paths.)

 This kind of approach would always read the key from a file, but would allow you to specify the file path either in args or in env.
-This is not the same thing as hierarchical config files though, which we'll discuss next.

 ### Hierarchical config